datastack-net/dockerized/README.md

     entrypoint: ["du"]
 ```

->Now you can run `dockerized du` to see the size of the current directory.
+> Now you can run `dockerized du` to see the size of the current directory.

+> To learn how to support versioning, see [Development Guide: Configurable Version](DEV.md#configurable-version).

 You can also mount a directory to the container: